swimos/swim/swim-system-js/swim-core-js/@swim/codec/README.md

 ### Browser

-Web applications can load `swim-core.js`, which comes bundled with the `@swim/codec` library, directly from the Swim CDN.
+Browser applications can load `swim-core.js`, which comes bundled with the `@swim/codec` library, directly from the Swim CDN.

 ```html